The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution: Simulations

 where $\epsilon_{\rm SF}$ a tunable parameter representing the efficiency of star formation, $M_{\rm cell}$ is the mass of the gas cell and $t_{\rm dyn}$ is the dynamical timescale of the gas in the cell, given by:

 where $G$ is the gravitational constant and $\rho_{\rm cell}$ is the gas cell density.
-In { LYRA} the efficiency of star formation is set to 0.02; in { RIGEL} and { SMUGGLE}, it is set to 1.

-All simulations also employ a density threshold for star formation, where stars can only be formed from dense gas.
-In particular, only gas cells with density $\rho_{\rm cell} > \rho_{\rm th}$ are eligible for star formation.
-In { LYRA}, the threshold $\rho_{\rm th}$ is set to $10^3$ $\mHcc$; in { RIGEL}, it is $10^4$ $\mHcc$; and in { SMUGGLE}, it is $10^0$ $\mHcc$.\footnote{In the simulations presented in \citet{SMUGGLE}, a higher $\rho_{\rm th}$ of $10^2\,\mHcc$ is used.
-We will show in Sec. \ref{subsec:ressfr} why our smaller value of $10^0$ is used.}

-Each model employs additional criteria for gas cells to be star-forming as well. { LYRA} and { RIGEL} each further require that the temperature of the gas cell is under 100 K. { RIGEL} and { SMUGGLE} impose a "virial parameter condition" \citep[e.g.,][]{Hopkins13Vir,Semenov17Vir} requiring that the gas be locally gravitationally bound in order to form stars.
-Finally, { RIGEL} enforces that the Jeans mass must also be resolved to form stars.
+Furthermore, the simulations also employ a density and temperature threshold for star formation, where stars can only be formed from dense and cold gas.
+In particular, only gas cells with density $\rho_{\rm cell} > \rho_{\rm th}$ and temperature $T<T_{\rm th}$ are eligible for star formation.
+In { LYRA} the efficiency of star formation $\epsilon_{\rm SF}$ is set to 0.02, and the density threshold $\rho_{\rm th}$ is set to $10^3$ $\mHcc$; in { RIGEL} the efficiency is set to 1, and the threshold is set to $10^4$ $\mHcc$.
+The temperature threshold is $T_{\rm th}=100 \,{\rm K}$ in both simulations. { RIGEL} further imposes a ``virial parameter condition'' \citep[e.g.,][]{Hopkins13Vir,Semenov17Vir} requiring that the gas be locally gravitationally bound, and also that the Jeans mass must also be resolved, in order to form stars.

-The masses of stars at their birth are drawn from an initial mass function (IMF); { LYRA} uses the \citet{KroupaIMF} IMF, whereas { RIGEL} and { SMUGGLE} use a \citet{ChabrierIMF} IMF.
-In { SMUGGLE}, each star particle represents a stellar population, initially distributed as prescribed by the IMF and then evolving coevally; the times at which SNe occur are calculated accordingly.
-Meanwhile, { LYRA} and { RIGEL} have sufficiently high resolution to resolve individual massive stars and their properties, such as its time of death and its resulting SN yield.
+The masses of stars at their birth are drawn from an initial mass function (IMF); { LYRA} uses the \citet{KroupaIMF} IMF, whereas { RIGEL} uses the \citet{ChabrierIMF} IMF.
+The mass resolution is sufficiently high so that individual massive stars and their properties, such as its time of death and resulting SN yield, are resolved.